Sign In / Sign Out

 One of the primary and most dynamic residence hall relationships exists between roommates.
 This relationship will require personal adjustments in learning to live with another person in a limited space.
 You and your roommate are responsible for resolving conflict that arises.
 Remember, a good roommate relationship needs continual attention and care.
 Key components to a successful roommate relationship are:

-All roommates are expected to complete a Roommate Agreement, and revise as necessary, Your Community Assistant is available to assist with the creation or revision of this document throughout the year.
-Situations in which conflict resolution attempts have been unsuccessful may require participation in mediation with hall staff, specifically if you are requesting a room transfer/change.
+All roommates are expected to complete and revise as necessary a Roommate Agreement which is available from your Resident Experience Coordinator, Greek Leadership Village Assistant, or Catalyzer.
+Situations where conflict resolution attempts have been unsuccessful may require participation in mediation, specifically if you are requesting a room transfer/change.

 General and pertinent information about residence hall conditions may be shared with University Housing staff.